Hiking, Waterfalls and Rappelling in San Cristobal Canyon

 Our Day in the Canyon

-There are a few tour companies that can take you on adventure tours into the canyon, but I wanted one that would be able to work with English-language tourists, and was not too expensive.
-Go Hiking PR or Montana Explora are good options.
+There are not many tour companies that can take you on adventure tours down into the canyon, and I wanted one that would be able to work with English-language tourists, and was not too expensive.
+Go Hiking PR or occasionally Para Naturaleza are good options.
 We went with Ricky Lopez, the owner of Montaña Explora.
-He offers a full-day tour into the canyon.
-He mainly leads local adventurers, but he has a guide that speaks English fluently.
+At the time he offered a full-day tour into the canyon, he may still make the trip if you talk with him..

 San Cristobal Canyon